iterative/dvc.org/content/docs/user-guide/integrations/sagemaker.md

 get started with DVC in notebooks (if you have setup [code-server] on SageMaker, you can also install the [DVC extension for VS Code]).

-If you would like to see live experiment updates in [DVC Studio], set your
+If you would like to see live experiment updates in DVC Studio, set your token:
-token:

 ```cli
 $ dvc studio login